restic/restic/doc/manual_rest.rst

 Subcommands that support showing progress information such as ``backup``, ``check`` and ``prune`` will do so unless the quiet flag ``-q`` or ``--quiet`` is set.
-For interactive consoles the environment variable ``RESTIC_PROGRESS_FPS`` can be used to control the frequency of progress reporting.
-When running from a non-interactive console progress reporting is disabled to not fill your logs.
+When running from a non-interactive console progress reporting is disabled by default to not fill your logs.
+For interactive and non-interactive consoles the environment variable ``RESTIC_PROGRESS_FPS`` can be used to control the frequency of progress reporting.

 Additionally, on Unix systems if ``restic`` receives a SIGUSR1 signal the current progress will be written to the standard output so you can check up